aminekarimii/analytiks/README.md

 ```

 ## Setup
-1- In your activity, initiate the Analytiks library and kep an object to be used after as following:
+1- In your activity, initiate the Analytiks library and keep an object to be used after as following:
 ```kotlin
 private lateinit var analytiks: Analytiks